vippsas/vipps-recurring-api/vipps-recurring-api.md

 **Please note:** Although it is _technically_ possible to increase the price 10 times, we **strongly** recommend that you are as user-friendly as possible.
 Make sure the user understands any changes and are provided with updated information.

+#### `VARIABLE` pricing

+The user chooses a max amount themselves when accepting the agreement based on the recommended `suggestedMaxAmount`.
+There is currently a limit of 20 000 NOK for the `suggestedMaxAmount`.
+The max amount can at any time be changed by the user.

 ### Charge descriptions